secretstartups/handbook/hiring/recruiting-framework/coordinator/index.html.md

 1. Log in to [Greenhouse](https://app2.greenhouse.io/dashboard) and go to the candidate's profile.
 1. Click the "Private" tab.
-1. Click "Export to TalentWise".
+1. Click "Export to Sterling".
 1. Click "Complete Report", which will redirect you to the Sterling website.
 1. Scroll down and click "Add Screening".
-1. Next to "Comprehensive Criminal", click on "Ticket".
+1. Next to "Comprehensive Criminal with Employment", click on "Ticket".
    - If you need to run a financial check as well for Finance team members, you will need to submit a second ticket.
       1. After you submit a ticket for the comprehensive criminal check, navigate back to the candidate's SterlingONE profile.
       1. Click "Add Screening".